-- Child Safety are worried Sarah will drink alcohol and drive with Maddie and Braydon in the car and she will have an accident where both she and the children could be seriously injured or die. - Child Safety are worried if the Maddie and Braydon are alone with Mum when she drinks alcohol, she will become so drunk she interact with them and won't be able to notice and attend to their needs (including being fed, water, sleep).
+- Child Safety is worried that Sarah will drink alcohol and drive with the children in the car and that she will have an accident and both she and the children could be seriously injured or die. - Child Safety are worried that if the children are alone with Mum when she drinks alcohol, that she will become so drunk that she won't be able to care for and look after them properly.